Everything You Ever Wanted To Know About the DMCA Process, and How To Stay Safe as a Creator

 6) Statement that the content of the DMCA takedown notice is accurate and the signee has the authority to act on the part of the copyright holder

-What happens if you ignore a DMCA takedown notice?
+What is a DMCA takedown, and what happens if you ignore a DMCA takedown notice?

 The important thing is that you respond immediately so you don’t find yourself on the receiving end of a copyright infringement lawsuit.